yrelof/quake2-rerelease-dll-FasterQuake2/README.md

   - ff_autosave_interval_in_seconds, default value is 30
   - ff_autosave_slot_count, default value is 10

+- You always have the maximum number of monsters, it doesn't depend of the campaign difficulty anymore.
+Variable: ff_max_monsters_in_any_difficulty, 0 or 1, default value is 1

 - The player does more damage, and receive less damage, because I think it's more fun to shoot many monsters than one big, while rushing through levels.
 The value depends of the campaign difficulty choice, but you can override the variables.
-You always have the maximum number of monsters, it doesn't depend of the campaign difficulty anymore.
 The mod is mainly designed to play in medium difficulty.
 Variables:
   - easy